Montana-Media-Arts/220-fall2017/readme.md

 ## Week 2

-(note: Prof. Musick is away this week)
+(note: Prof. Musick is away this week.
+THERE WILL NO CLASS MEETINGS!)

 - Please read from _Nature of Code_
     - [Introduction](http://natureofcode.com/book/introduction/)